infopoison/gouai/gouai.md

     * **User Interaction:** User guides the exploration, clarifies intent, and begins to narrow focus towards a more specific type of desired output or understanding.
     * **LD Update:** Record of exploration paths, key insights, and emerging focus.

-* **Stage 1.3: Formulation of Candidate Workable Stated Output Descriptor (cWSOD_n)**
+* **Stage 1.3: Formulation of Initial Workable Stated Output Descriptor (Initial WSOD_n)**
-    * Based on Stage 1.2, the user, with LLM assistance, formulates a more concrete (though still potentially abstract) descriptor for a specific desired output (cWSOD_n).
+    * Based on Stage 1.2, the user, with LLM assistance, formulates a more concrete (though still potentially abstract) descriptor for a specific desired output.
+This `Initial WSOD_n` focuses on defining the *structure, components, and placeholders for information that will be acquired in Phase 2*.
+It explicitly highlights areas of "known unknowns" or required inputs.

-* **Stage 1.4: Uncertainty & Goal Alignment Assessment for cWSOD_n**
+* **Stage 1.4: Uncertainty & Goal Alignment Assessment for Initial WSOD_n**
     * **Action (User, supported by LLM):**
-        1.  **Enumerate Epistemic Uncertainties within cWSOD_n:**
+        1.  **Enumerate Epistemic Uncertainties within Initial WSOD_n:**
             * What terms are still ambiguous or underspecified?
             * What assumptions are embedded in this descriptor?
             * What knowledge gaps does this descriptor reveal regarding its own feasibility or scope?
+            * *Crucially, identify all specific data points, parameters, or external information that are explicitly called out as unknown or to be determined within the Initial WSOD.*
-        2.  **Identify Potential Aleatoric Uncertainties:** What inherent randomness or external factors might affect the ultimate realization or utility of an output based on this cWSOD_n?
+        2.  **Identify Potential Aleatoric Uncertainties:** What inherent randomness or external factors might affect the ultimate realization or utility of an output based on this Initial WSOD_n?
-        3.  **Assess cWSOD_n's Contribution to HLG(s):**
+        3.  **Assess Initial WSOD_n's Contribution to HLG(s):**
-            * Articulate clearly how an output conforming to cWSOD_n is expected to advance the HLG(s).
+            * Articulate clearly how an output conforming to Initial WSOD_n is expected to advance the HLG(s).
-            * Identify potential risks or ways in which cWSOD_n, if pursued, might inadvertently conflict with HLG(s) or lead to negative unintended consequences.
+            * Identify potential risks or ways in which Initial WSOD_n, if pursued, might inadvertently conflict with HLG(s) or lead to negative unintended consequences.
-        4.  **Identify Key Information Requirements implied by cWSOD_n:** What broad categories of information would be needed to realize an output based on this descriptor?
+        4.  **Identify Key Information Requirements (KIRQs) implied by Initial WSOD_n:** What specific pieces of information or data need to be acquired, generated, or clarified to fill the "known unknowns" within this descriptor and realize a final output?
-    * **LD Update:** Detailed record of these uncertainties, goal alignment rationale, risks, and information requirements associated with cWSOD_n.
+    * **LD Update:** Detailed record of these uncertainties, goal alignment rationale, risks, and information requirements associated with Initial WSOD_n.

-* **Stage 1.5: Stopping Criterion Check for Descriptor Elucidation**
+* **Stage 1.5: Stopping Criterion Check for Initial Descriptor Elucidation**
-    * **Guiding Question:** "Is the current cWSOD_n sufficiently clear, aligned with HLGs, and are its inherent uncertainties sufficiently understood to guide a focused information acquisition phase, OR is the cost of further *descriptor* refinement likely to outweigh the benefits to clarity and HLG alignment *at this stage*?"
+    * **Guiding Question:** "Is the current `Initial WSOD_n` sufficiently clear, aligned with HLGs, and *are all its key unknowns identified and framed as KIRQs*, such that we can proceed to a focused information acquisition phase, OR is the cost of further `Initial WSOD` refinement likely to outweigh the benefits to clarity and HLG alignment *at this stage*?"
     * **Decision Factors (User-driven, LLM-informed):**
+        1.  **Completeness of Known Unknowns:** Have all significant "gaps" or "placeholders" in the `Initial WSOD` been identified and articulated as explicit KIRQs?
-        1.  **Clarity for Action:** Is cWSOD_n clear enough to define the *scope* and *nature* of information needed next?
+        2.  **Clarity for Action:** Is `Initial WSOD_n` clear enough to define the *scope* and *nature* of information needed next, and to guide the formulation of specific queries or sub-tasks?
-        2.  **HLG Alignment Confidence:** Is there sufficient confidence that pursuing this cWSOD_n is a productive path towards the HLG(s), and are the risks understood?
+        3.  **HLG Alignment Confidence:** Is there sufficient confidence that pursuing this `Initial WSOD_n` is a productive path towards the HLG(s), and are the risks understood?
-        3.  **Impact of Descriptor Uncertainties:** Are the remaining epistemic uncertainties *within the descriptor itself* manageable, or do they prevent effective planning for the next phase?
+        4.  **Impact of Descriptor Uncertainties:** Are the remaining epistemic uncertainties *within the descriptor itself* manageable, or do they prevent effective planning for the next phase?
-        4.  **Cost/Benefit of Further Descriptor Refinement:** Would more iterations on the descriptor likely yield significant improvements in its utility for guiding subsequent phases, or are we hitting diminishing returns *for descriptor clarity itself*?
+        5.  **Cost/Benefit of Further Descriptor Refinement:** Would more iterations on the descriptor likely yield significant improvements in its utility for guiding subsequent phases, or are we hitting diminishing returns *for descriptor clarity itself*?
     * **Decision:**
         * **If criteria NOT met:** Iterate back to Stage 1.3 (or 1.2 if more fundamental exploration is needed).
 Document reasons.
-        * **If criteria ARE met:** cWSOD_n is designated the **Workable Stated Output Descriptor (WSOD)**.
+        * **If criteria ARE met:** `Initial WSOD_n` is accepted as the **Working Stated Output Descriptor (WSOD)** for the purpose of Phase 2.
 Proceed to Phase 2.

 ---

-**Phase 2: Structured Information Acquisition & Uncertainty Logging (SIAUL)**
+**Phase 2: Structured Information Acquisition & Final WSOD Formulation (SIAF)**

-* **Objective:** To gather and organize the necessary Information Elements (IEs) to address the WSOD, explicitly logging the sources and nature of uncertainty for each IE.
+* **Objective:** To gather and organize the necessary Information Elements (IEs) to address the `Working WSOD`'s identified unknowns, explicitly logging the sources and nature of uncertainty for each IE. The culmination of this phase is the formulation of the **Final Workable Stated Output Descriptor (Final WSOD)**.

-* **Stage 2.1: Decompose WSOD into Information Requirements & Query Formulation**
+* **Stage 2.1: Decompose Working WSOD into Information Requirements & Query Formulation**
-    * **Action:** Based on the WSOD and the "Key Information Requirements" identified in Stage 1.4:
+    * **Action:** Based on the `Working WSOD` and the "Key Information Requirements" (KIRQs) identified in Stage 1.4:
-        * Use LLM(s) to break down the WSOD into specific questions, definitions needed, hypotheses to explore, types of data required.
+        * Use LLM(s) to break down the `Working WSOD` into specific questions, definitions needed, hypotheses to explore, types of data required.
-        * Formulate precise queries or tasks for LLMs or other information sources.
+        * Formulate precise queries or tasks for LLMs or other information sources (e.g., decomposition into GOUAI sub-tasks or Simple LLM tasks).
-    * **LD Update:** Detailed plan for information acquisition, structured under the WSOD.
+    * **LD Update:** Detailed plan for information acquisition, structured under the `Working WSOD`.

 * **Stage 2.2: Iterative Information Element (IE) Generation & Collection**
-    * **Action:** Employ LLM(s), databases, user expertise, etc., to generate/collect IEs.
+    * **Action:** Employ LLM(s), databases, user expertise, etc., to generate/collect IEs, addressing the KIRQs.
+This includes executing any decomposed sub-tasks.

 * **Stage 2.3: Uncertainty Characterization for each IE**
     * **Action (User, supported by LLM for identification):** For each significant IE: